 Related Injuries to Fingers from Rock Climbing

 Most injuries take place on the ring finger, and this is caused by unequal weight distribution.
 The best way to protect your middle finger joints from injury is to work on finding positions and postures that allow for a better diffusion of weight between all the fingers.
 That way, no one digit will be experiencing too much stress.
-You can find more details about the study that discovered this information here.
+Source.

 A commonly reported injury is tendinitis or tenosynovitis, which are caused by overuse of a tendon.
 This has been noticed in approximately 1 out of 4 top-level free climbers.
 The research supporting this can be found in this study.
 This can be a very painful condition and can be avoided by using proper hand posture when climbing and by not overstressing your body.

-The Movement and Perception Laboratory at the University of the Mediterranean in France released a study on pulley injuries that you can read here.
+The Movement and Perception Laboratory at the University of the Mediterranean in France released a study on pulley injuries.
 Another injury often seen in competitive rock climbers is this pulley injury on the ring or middle finger.
+Source.
 The finger pulley system (e.g., Flexor Pulley System) is used to anchor the flexor tendons to the finger bones.
 Too much-repeated stress on this system will cause it to fail to lead to painful injuries of the pulley, tendon, or bone.
 A way to keep this from happening is to spread out the weight distribution better between all the fingers.

 Finger Injury Management for Rock Climbing